jonaspleyer/cellular_raza-homepage/content/benchmarks/2024-07-sim-size-scaling.md

 due to a reduced number of only $6$ neighbours compared to the cuboid approaches $8$ neighbouring voxels.

-A linear scaling with the number of agents (considering a fixed density) is highly relevant for single large-scale simulations.
+Linear scaling with the number of agents (considering a fixed density) is highly relevant in order to further develop the existing tool and make it properly suitable for HPC solutions and to run large-scale simulations.
-Other recently developed tools [\[5,6\]](#references) do not exhibit this behaviour and will thus require exponentially more computational time in order to solve larger simulations.
+Other recently developed tools [\[6,7\]](#references) do not exhibit this behaviour and will thus require exponentially more computational time with linearly increasing problem size.

 ## References